tinovyatkin/nest-puppeteer/README.md

 @Module({
   imports: [
     PuppeteerModule.forRoot(
-      {
-        pipe: true /* any Puppeteer launch options here or leave empty for good defaults */, },
+      { pipe: true }, // optional, any Puppeteer launch options here or leave empty for good defaults */, 'BrowserInstanceName', // optional, can be useful for using Chrome and Firefox in the same project ),
-      'OptionalInstanceName',
-    ),
   ],
 })